 A translocation means that there is an unusual arrangement of the chromosomes.
 This can happen because a change has occurred during the manufacture of the egg or sperm or at the time of conception.
 An altered chromosome arrangement has been inherited from either the mother or the father.

-A gene fusion can be created when the translocation joins two otherwise separate genes, is detected in cytogenetics or a karyotype of affected cells.
+A gene fusion can be created when the translocation joins two otherwise separate genes and is detected in cytogenetics or a karyotype of affected cells.

-Chromosomal translocations are one of the most common types of genetic rearrangements and are molecular signatures for many types of cancer.
-They are considered leading causes of cancers, especially lymphoma and leukemia.
+Chromosomal translocations are one of the most common genetic rearrangements and are molecular signatures for many types of cancer.
+They are considered the leading causes of cancers, especially lymphoma and leukemia.

-Often a child can be born with a translocation, although the chromosomes of both parents are normal.
+Often, a child can be born with a translocation, although both parents’ chromosomes are normal.
 This is called de novo (from Latin) or new reorganization.
-In this case, the parents are unlikely to have another child with a translocation.
+The parents are unlikely to have another child with a translocation in this case.

 What are the causes of translocations?

-Although about 1 person in 500 has a translocation, we still don’t understand why they occur.
-Although many translocations have been reported in the past four decades, the mechanism by which chromosomes break during a translocation remains largely unknown.
+Although about one person in 500 has a translocation, we still don’t understand why they occur.
+Although many translocations have been reported in the past four decades, the mechanism of chromosomes breaking during translocation remains largely unknown.

 In 1914, Theodor Boveri first hypothesized that genetic aberrations could be the underlying cause of cancer.
 However, it took almost 50 years for the first chromosomal translocation to be discovered in any form of cancer.

-In 1938, Karl Sax , at the Biological Laboratories of Harvard University, published a work entitled: “X-ray Induced Chromosomal Aberrations”, which showed that radiation could induce important genetic changes by affecting chromosomal translocations.
+In 1938, Karl Sax, at the Biological Laboratories of Harvard University, published a work entitled: “X-ray Induced Chromosomal Aberrations,” which showed that radiation could induce significant genetic changes by affecting chromosomal translocations.

 The document is believed to mark the beginning of the field of radiation cytology and led to it being called “the father of radiation cytology.”

 Reciprocal translocations are usually an exchange of material between non-homologous chromosomes.
-It is a condition in which part of a chromosome has been broken and reattached in another location.
+It is a condition in which part of a chromosome has been broken and reattached to another location.

 Such translocations are generally harmless and can be found through prenatal diagnosis.
 However, they can cause serious health problems, depending on the circumstances.